Delivery At Place: Learn the Responsibilities, Advantages, and Disadvantages of Using a DAP Shipping Agreement

 What does DAP Mean in shipping terms?

-A DAP Incoterm is an agreement that means “Delivered at Place,” where the seller is responsible for all costs and risks associated with the delivery of the goods to the final agreed-upon place, usually the buyer’s premises.
-DAP works for China sea freight, China air freight, road freight, and rail freight, the buyer is only responsible for importing and unloading the cargo.
+DAP is a Shipping Incoterm that means “Delivered at Place,” where the seller is responsible for all costs and risks associated with the delivery of the goods to the final agreed-upon place, usually the buyer’s premises.
+DAP works for sea freight, air freight, road freight, and rail freight, the buyer is only responsible for importing and unloading the cargo.

 Buyers need to understand DAP does not mean there will be no additional charges outside of the DAP product cost.
 The only other fees the buyer needs to factor in are freight insurance, import taxes, customs brokerage, and any expenses incurred to unload the cargo from the container at the final destination.